oddbird/css-sandbox/src/scope/parent-selector.md

 - Bare declarations match only the scope-root at zero specificity
 - `:where(:scope)` is the same as the implicit behavior
 - `:scope` matches only the scope root, with 1-class specificity
-- `&` matches based on a selector, with that selector specificity
+- `&` matches based on a selector, with that selector's specificity

 But if we think of `&` instead as
 'referencing the implicit context' of a selector,